xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/lifecycle.md

 If the coordinator does not support the requested protocol version, it **MUST** respond with an error indicating the supported version(s) on the RPC channel.

-If the coordinator supports the requested protocol version, it assigns a worker connection to the client and responds with its own capabilities and information, on the RPC channel.
+If the coordinator accepts the initialization, it assigns a worker connection to the client and responds with its own capabilities and information, on the RPC channel.
 If no worker connection is available, the coordinator creates a new worker connection.
 If for some reason no worker connection can be used, the coordinator **MUST** respond with an error indicating the reason.

+The client **MUST** subscribe to the RPC channel (`$mcp-rpc-endpoint/<mcp-client-id>/<service-name>`) before sending the initialization request, with the **No Local** subscription option.

+The worker **MUST** subscribe to the RPC channel (`$mcp-rpc-endpoint/<mcp-client-id>/<service-name>`) before responding to the initialization request, with the **No Local** subscription option.

 ![mcp-initialize](assets/mcp-initialize-msg-flow.png)